kmahajan1/Aura/README.md

 ##Aura-Interview:

-This is an interview assignment to create a database where a client can store an employee's information.
+The 1st portion of this assignment is to create a database where a client can store an employee's information.
 Fields it should include:

 	*Employee ID
 	*Name